cachemoi/mavens-exercise/README.md

 #### Unsupervised machine learning

 An alternative to using training data to generate the predictive model is to rely on clustering algorithms.
 In this case we provide unlabelled data and rely on the algorithm to assign labels to it.
 Since we have a labelled dataset this is not necessarily a good option.
 The problem of this approach is that it is computationally expensive.
+I therefore do not recommend this option.

 #### Deep Learning